wokedev/pokeventures/README.md

-# pokeventures
+# PokeVentures - Minecraft Mod Installation
-Client-side mods to install to join the minecraft PokeVentures server
+Client-side mods to install to join the Minecraft PokeVentures server